cme212/course/notes/lecture-06/specifications.md

 ### Specifications and Binary Search ###

 We started this class developing these concepts in the context of a particular example: binary search.
-Let's start with the first implementation provided in class:
+Let's start with the first implementation provided in function:
 ```c++
 int binary_search(float* a, int n, float v) {
   int low = 0;